SMT-COMP/smt-comp/rules/rules25.md

 **Output.** In all tracks except the Incremental Track, any `success` output will be ignored[^2].
 Solvers that exit before the time limit without reporting a result (e.g., due to exhausting memory or crashing) *and* do not produce output that includes `sat`, `unsat`, `unknown` or other track specific output as specified in the individual track sections, e.g., unsat cores or models, will be considered to have aborted.
 Note that there is no distinction between output and error channel and tools should not write any message to the error channel because it could be misinterpreted as a wrong result.

-**Time and Memory Limits.** Each SMT-COMP solver will be executed on a dedicated processor of a competition machine, for each given benchmark, up to a fixed wall-clock time limit \$color{purple}{T}\$.
+**Time and Memory Limits.** Each SMT-COMP solver will be executed on a dedicated processor of a competition machine, for each given benchmark, up to a fixed wall-clock time limit **$\color{purple}{T}\$**.
 The individual track descriptions on pages - specify the time limit for each track.
 Each processor has 4 cores.
 Detailed machine specifications are available on the competition web site.

 The execution service also limits the memory consumption of the solver processes.
 We expect the memory limit per solver/benchmark pair to be on the order of 30 GB.